Courses offered on our Moorhead Campus.

 Step 1: Apply to M State using our online application.

 Step 2: Download and read the Surgical Technology Application Packet posted below.
-The Fall 2017 application will be available in January 2017.

 Surgical Technologist regional wage